 A web campaign that connects younger generations to the events of the First World War.

-I went on a short trip to Flanders to gain inspiration for the campaign and pay tribute to the fallen soldiers across the land.
-From 1914 to 1918 the homes and fields of Flanders were turned into a battlefield and over a million soldiers were wounded or killed.
+I went on a short trip to Flanders to gain inspiration for the campaign, and pay tribute to the fallen soldiers across the land.
+From 1914 - 1918 the homes and fields of Flanders were turned into a battlefield, and over a million soldiers were wounded or killed.
 There is no other region that tells the story of the war in such depth.

 I created a high fidelity prototype to demonstrate the concept and interactions of the website, which uses film clips and animated infographics to recall different aspects of the war in an interactive step-by-step narrative.

 The campaign received the attention of several organisations related to the cause, most notably the Imperial War Museum.
-I've since had the opportunity to meet with the IWM digital lead to discuss ideas for their own Centenary projects.
+I've since had the opportunity to meet with the IWM digital lead, and contribute my ideas to their own Centenary-related projects.